ccheung0926/Dice-Simulator/README.md

 # Dice-Simulator
-Assume it is a dice input.
-You put how many times you want to roll one dice and the graph will show how many times each side dice has appeared.
+Assume your input is one dice.
+Input how many times user wants to roll a dice and the graph will show how many times each side dice has appeared.

 Library used: D3, Jqeury